Your Guide to Planting Vinca Minor: Lush Ground Cover Tips

 Choosing Stem Cuttings for Propagation

 During early spring or summer, select healthy sections of your plant.
 Look for segments that show no signs of disease or pest damage, as robust stems are essential for successful propagation.
-By choosing healthy specimens, you increase the chances of developing strong, independent plants.
+Choosing healthy specimens increases the chances of developing strong, independent plants.

 Using sharp scissors or pruners, cut a 4-6 inch length from the tip of the vine.
 Ensure that each cutting has at least two sets of leaves.
 This size is ideal because it provides enough length to sustain itself during rooting while avoiding unnecessary struggles.